For security reasons, never set up sites using the username “admin”.

 Log in with your new admin details …

-Select the option to assign all content owned by the old user account and reassigned it to the new admin, then confirm the deletion of the old user account …
+Choose the option to attribute all content owned by the old user account and reassigned it to your new user, then confirm the deletion of the old user account …

 Change Admin Username Using A WordPress Plugin